I love travelling.

 If your goal is to become fluent in Spanish, you’ll need to decide what that means first.
 This can be tricky because the word “fluent” is a bit vague.
 To some people, you’re fluent as soon as you can have a basic conversation.
 For others, you shouldn’t say you’re fluent until you sound like a native speaker.
 For me, fluency means being able to function more or less as a native speaker would in everyday situations.
 This means:

 - I understand most things I hear (except strong accents, local slang, or specialist vocabulary).

 - I can talk quickly and native listeners understand me without straining.

 - I rarely have to search for words (unless it’s specialist vocabulary or a momentary slip).

 - I probably still make mistakes and have a slight foreign accent, but they don’t impede communication.

 If you’re the type of person who needs a bit of pressure to get motivated, you could consider setting yourself the goal of passing an exam.
 The DELE Spanish exam at B2 level would fit in with the definition of fluency described above.

 Step 2: Give yourself a deadline

 Your deadline will depend on how much time you can put aside to study each day.
-If you’re starting from scratch, you could reach this level of fluency in 1 year by studying for around 2 hours per day.
+If you’re starting from scratch, you could reach this level of fluency in 1 year by studying for 2 – 3 hours per day.
 If you’re already at an intermediate level, you could get there in about 6 months.

-If this sounds intense, don’t worry – this doesn’t mean 2 hours of “school-like” grammar study.
+If this sounds intense, don’t worry – this doesn’t mean hours of “school-like” studying from grammar books.
 The better you get at Spanish, the more you’ll be able to fill this time with stuff you really enjoy doing, like chatting to Spanish speakers, reading books/magazines/newspapers or watching TV and films.

 Learning a language doesn’t have to be boring or stressful.
 To find out how to enjoy the process, you might find these posts useful: